shaanhashmi/kafka-node-app/README.md

 # kafka-node-app
-This is kafka tutorial for beginer
+This is kafka tutorial for beginner
 ## Prerequisite
 - Knowledge
   - Node.JS Intermediate level